Ursulines of Quebec

 The Ursuline Monastery of Quebec City (Monastère des Ursulines de Québec) was founded by a missionary group of Ursuline nuns in 1639 under the leadership of Mother Marie of the Incarnation, O.S.U.
 It is the oldest institution of learning for women in North America.
 Today, the monastery serves as the General Motherhouse of the Ursuline Sisters of the Canadian Union.
 The community there also operates an historical museum and continues to serve as a teaching centre.

 The complex was designated a National Historic Site of Canada in 1972.

 Background

 The Ursulines are a Roman Catholic religious order founded at Brescia, Italy by Angela de Merici in 1535, primarily for the education of girls and the care of the sick and needy.
 Their patron saint is Saint Ursula.

-The Viceroyalty of New France was the area colonize by France in North America starting with the exploration of the Saint Lawrence River by Jacques Cartier in 1534.
+The Viceroyalty of New France was the area colonized by France in North America starting with the exploration of the Saint Lawrence River by Jacques Cartier in 1534.
 The French explorer Samuel de Champlain founded the city of Québec in 1608 among the Algonquin people as the administrative seat for New France.
 Colonization was slow and difficult.
 Many settlers died early, because of harsh weather and diseases.
 In 1630, there were only 103 colonists living in the settlement, but, by 1640, there were 355.